Drakkar-Software/OctoBot-Docs/Configuration/Profile-Configuration.md

     market moves.
 -   A high risk (closer to 1) will make OctoBot a very active and heavy trader.
-A 1 risk bot is very optimistic (regarding its orders creation) and is expecting significative market moves.
+A 1 risk bot is very optimistic (regarding its orders creation) and is expecting significant market moves.

 ### Trader simulator